joshboyan/weatherApp/README.md

 -Gulp.js task runner to streamline and automate your workflow.

--Panini templating ensures you _don't repeat yourself_ by creating reusable head, header and footer layouts templates combined with the pages unique body content.
+-Panini templating ensures you _don't repeat yourself_ by creating reusable head, header and footer layouts templates to combine with the pages unique body content.

 -BrowserSync Live Reload and device testing built right in.